 - a) Credit Analysis and Research Limited

 - b) CRISIL Limited

 - c) India Ratings and Research Private Limited

 - d) ICRA Limited

-- e) Brickwork Ratings India Private Limited
+- e) Brickwork Ratings India Pvt Limited

+- f) SMERA Ratings Limited (SMERA)

 - (i) Details of securitisation of standard assets

-(Rs'000)

-The gain on sale on account of securitisation for corporate loans represents the difference between the sale consideration and the book value.
-The gain on sale on account of securitisation on retail loans represents the discounted value of the excess interest strip retained by the Bank.
+The Bank has not securitised any standard assets in the current year (previous year-Nil)

+The RBI issued addendum guidelines on securitisation of standard assets vide its circular dated 7 May2012, subsequent to this date the Bank has not originated any securitisation transaction.

+The Bank has provided credit enhancement for a deal done in 2005-06 in the form of Guarantee to the holder of the pass through certificates (PTC's).
+The total value of credit enhancements outstanding in the books as at 31 March 2015 was Rs.
+40 million (previous year: Rs.
+40 million).

-- (ii) Securitisation of impaired/past due assets - The Bank has not securitised any impaired/past due assets (31 March 2014: NIL). - (iii) Loss recognised on securitisation of assets - The Bank has not recognised any losses during the current year for any securitisation deal (31 March 2014: NIL). - (iv) Securitisation exposures retained or purchased
+(ii) Securitisation of impaired/past due assets

+The Bank has not securitised any impaired/past due assets (31 March 2014: Nil).

+(iii) Loss recognised on securitisation of assets

+The Bank has not recognised any losses during the current year for any securitisation deal (31 March 2014: Nil).

+(iv) Securitisation exposures retained or purchased

 The Bank has made investments in Pass Through Certificates (PTCs) of Rs.
-25,325 million as at 30 Sep 2014 (as at 31 Mar 2014 - Rs.
+35,659 million as at 31 March 2015 (as at 31 March 2014: Rs.
 24,975 million).
 The portfolio consists of Commercial Vehicle Loans which are used for business purposes.
 These attract a risk weight of 20% since they are AAA rated instruments.